Euler class groups and motivic stable cohomotopy: Motivic stable cohomotopy

 \subsubsection{Group structures on mapping sets: a modern approach}

+Recall the notion of $h$-cogroup \cite[Definition 2.2.7]{Arkowitz} and $h$-group \cite[Definition 2.2.1]{Arkowitz}.
+The quintessential example of an $h$-cogroup is given by the classical sphere $S^i_{top}$, $i \geq 1$, and the fold map $S^i_{top} \to S^i_{top} \vee S^i_{top}$.
+By choosing a suitable simplicial model of $S^i_{top}$, one obtains an $h$-cogroup structure on the simplicial sphere $S^i$.
+It follows that the constant simplicial presheaf $S^i$ has the structure of an $h$-co-group object in the category of simplicial presheaves, inherited from the sectionwise $h$-cogroup structure of the simplicial set $S^i$.
+More generally, one obtains a functorial in $\mathscr{Y}$ $h$-cogroup structure on $\Sigma^i \mathscr{Y}$ for any pointed space $\mathscr{Y}$.

-For any integer $i \geq 1$, the space $S^i$ has the structure of an $h$-co-group \cite[Definition 2.2.7]{Arkowitz}.
-This structure induces functorial $h$-cogroup structures on $\Sigma^i \mathscr{Y}$ for any pointed space $\mathscr{Y}$.
-By duality, $\Omega^i \mathscr{Y}$ then carries a functorial $h$-group structure \cite[Definition 2.2.1]{Arkowitz}; if $i \geq 2$ it has a functorial structure of homotopy commutative $h$-group.
-In particular, for any $U \in \Sm_S$, the set of pointed maps $[U_+,\Omega \Sigma \mathscr{Y}]$ has the structure of a group, functorially in both inputs.
-Now, we explain how to use the Freudenthal suspension theorem to transport this group structure to one on the set of free homotopy classes of maps $[U,\mathscr{Y}]_{\aone}$, at least under suitable hypotheses on the Krull dimension of $U$ and on the connectivity of $\mathscr{Y}$.
+By adjunction, and appeal to the corresponding facts for simplicial sets, the space $\Omega^i \mathscr{Y}$ then carries a functorial $h$-group structure; if $i \geq 2$ it has a functorial structure of homotopy commutative $h$-group.
+In particular, for any $U \in \Sm_S$, the set of pointed maps $[U_+,\Omega^i \Sigma^i \mathscr{Y}]$ has the structure of a group, functorially in both inputs; this group is automatically abelian whenever $i \geq 1$.